zoltanNemeth/battleShip/README.md

 the first coord. means the starter coord., the second means the direction where the program complete the shipplacement.

+The second direction meaning coordinate can be all the closest coordinates above, below and next to it.

 The placed ships are indicated with OOs instead of the coordinates.

 If you use wrong format or reserved place, you have to try again.